Remembering legendary UGA football coach Vince Dooley

-SAVANNAH, Ga (WSAV) — Condolences are pouring in tonight as we remember beloved former University of Georgia football coach and athletic director Vince Dooley.
+SAVANNAH, Ga.
+(WSAV) — Condolences poured in Friday night as those around the Peach State remembered beloved former University of Georgia football coach and athletic director Vince Dooley.

-The legendary Vince Dooley died this afternoon.
-In the video above you can see an appearance he made during a book signing in Rincon in 2016.
+The legendary Vince Dooley died Friday afternoon.
+In the video above you can see an appearance, he made during a book signing in Rincon in 2016.
 Dooley was head coach from 1964 to 1988.

 He led the bulldogs to the historical 1980 national championship along with 6 SEC championships.